tomvoros/lets-tag/README.txt

 http://www.mp3tag.de/en/

 Release History:

+Version 0.2.2 (July 23, 2017)
+* Published Let's Tag to GitHub
+* Updated Let's Tag to support the current version of vgmdb.net
+* Updated the link in the About window to point to GitHub

 Version 0.2.1 (May 23, 2009)
 * Added drag and drop for album cover.
 When the album cover is dropped on an Explorer window, it is saved as folder.jpg.